charredchar/grocy-non-toxic/README.md

 When the file `embedded.txt` exists, it must contain a valid and writable path which will be used as the data directory instead of `data` and authentication will be disabled (used in [Grocy Desktop](https://github.com/grocy/grocy-desktop)).

 In embedded mode, settings can be overridden by text files in `data/settingoverrides`, the file name must be `<SettingName>.txt` (e. g. `BASE_URL.txt`) and the content must be the setting value (normally one single line).

-## Contributing / Say Thanks

-Any help is welcome, feel free to contribute anything which comes to your mind or see <https://grocy.info/#say-thanks> if you just want to say thanks.

 ## Roadmap